 (c) give both such directions to one person.

-(2) If under subsection (1) a person is given a direction, the person may apply to the State Administrative Tribunal for a review, in accordance with the Town Planning and Development Act 1928 Part V, of the decision to give the direction.
+(2) If under subsection (1) a person is given a direction, the person may apply to the State Administrative Tribunal for a review, in accordance with the Planning and Development Act 2005 Part 14, of the decision to give the direction.

 (3) If an application is made under subsection (2) in respect of a direction given under subsection (1)(a), the direction is suspended pending the determination of the application.